• Skip to primary navigation

 • Olive oil - Make sure the label says “extra virgin olive oil.”

-• Dried thyme or oregano - This is optional, but adds a little bit extra flavor to the sauce.
+• Dried thyme or oregano adds a little bit of extra flavor to the sauce.

-• Pasta - Serve this pasta sauce with 1 pound of pasta, like penne or rigatoni.
+• Dried Italian pasta like penne or rigatoni.

 See the recipe card below for complete directions.